NasreddinHodja/mgdl/README.md

 Options:
   -d, --download <DOWNLOAD>
+          URL of manga to download

   -a, --add <ADD>
+          URL of manga to add

   -u, --update <UPDATE>
+          folder name of manga to update

   -r, --reset
+          Reset local DB

+  -h, --help
-  -h, --help Print help (see a summary with '-h')
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version Print version
+          Print version
 ```